geodesymiami/rsmas_insar/docs/bashrc_contents.md

 ```

-(The modules commands are only required for the pegasus system at RSMAS.
-The umask command gives others access to your files: everybody should be able to read/write in your scratch directory whereas nobody should be able to write in your home directory, but it is unclear whether this always works. s.bgood is required if your DOWNLOADHOST is not local for remore ssh).
+(The `module` commands are only required for the pegasus system at RSMAS.
+The `umask` command gives others access to your files: everybody should be able to read/write in your scratch directory whereas nobody should be able to write in your home directory, but it is unclear whether this always works. `s.bgood` is required if your `DOWNLOADHOST` is not local (used for remore ssh)).